See decorating our home on Thanksgiving weekend annually is a huge family tradition for us.

 What you may ask?

-For some sure fire tips on how to decorate your tree with the best of them, see our tried and true family tips below that we have cultivated over the years.
+For some sure fire tips on how to decorate the Christmas tree with the best of them, see our tried and true family tips below that we have cultivated over the years.

 1. Hang Tree Lights First

-This is the first step in decorating our family Christmas tree and one of the most important by far in my humble estimation right after the tree is indeed placed in the spot in your home that you are happy with.
+This is the first step to decorate the Christmas tree and one of the most important by far in my humble estimation right after the tree is indeed placed in the spot in your home that you are happy with.